Learn how to measure your horse’s vital signs

 To check your horse’s temperature, do the following:

-6. Do not let go of the thermometer.
-Wait for the temperature reading – depending on your digital thermometer, there will be a beep or other sound to indicate the temperature reading is finished.
+- Do not let go of the thermometer.
+Wait for the temperature reading.
+Depending on your digital thermometer, there will be a beep or other sound to indicate that the reading is finished.

 If you’re not confident about checking your horse’s temperature, ask your trainer or veterinarian to help you.
 Do not skip this important health check.

-Checking your horse’s pulse and resting heart rate are key to monitoring your horse’s health.
-An elevated or low pulse rate are indicators your horse is struggling.
+Checking your horse’s pulse and resting heart rate are key to monitoring its health.
+An elevated or low pulse rate indicates that your horse is struggling.

 It’s also important to remember that exercise, age, overall physical health, the weather, stress, illness, injury, and external stimuli can impact your horse’s pulse and heart rate.